Lacan, Mortality, Life and Language Clinical and Cultural Explorations

 Chapter 5 The Body

 Chapter 6 Feelings

-Dr Anne Worthington, The College of Psychoanalysts, UK; Chair of Centre for Freudian Analysis and Research
+—Dr Anne Worthington, The College of Psychoanalysts, UK; Chair of the Centre for Freudian Analysis and Research

 "In her own unique style, weaving together Lacanian theory, clinical vignette and autobiography, Jazani explores the questions of subjective structure, the body and the symptom.
 This takes her to less familiar territory in Lacanian psychoanalysis: the formative effects of fairy tales and the function and phenomenology of feelings, which she approaches through their role in Persian culture.
 The book has a momentum and sweep that takes the reader on a stimulating, illuminating and often unexpected journey, opening up new lines of thought and encouraging us to question old ones.
 Unlike so many Lacanian texts today, Jazani manages to bring theoretical expositions back to clinical situations and examples that readers will find both helpful and clarifying.
 The use of autobiographical elements gives the book a charming and surprising candour, and despite the recurring themes of mortality and pain, this is a book that is intensely alive.

-Darian Leader, psychoanalyst, author and founding member of Centre for Freudian Analysis and Research
+—Darian Leader, psychoanalyst, author and founding member of the Centre for Freudian Analysis and Research